zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 This is basically the same as Vitalik's arguments in favor of PoS from January 2015 in his [P+epsilon paper](https://blog.ethereum.org/2015/01/28/p-epsilon-attack/) in the "Further Consequences" section.

-I explain why this bribery attack can not be done against proof of work in [this paper](https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/proof_of_stake.md) in the section "Why PoS fails".
+I explain why this bribery attack can not be done against proof of work in [this paper](https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/proof_of_stake.md) in the section "Censorship can be good".

 sebastiengllmt
 ========